devonzuegel/devonzuegel.github.io/README.md

     <li><code>--recursive:</code> This option tells wget to recursively download all files that are linked to on the website.</li>
     <li><code>--no-clobber:</code> This option tells wget not to overwrite any existing files with the same name.
 This is useful if you want to resume a previously interrupted download without re-downloading files that have already been downloaded.</li>
     <li><code>--page-requisites:</code> This option tells wget to download all files necessary to display the pages properly, such as images, CSS, and JavaScript files.</li>
-    <li><code>--html-extension:</code> This option tells wget to save files with an .html extension, even if the original file did not have one.</li>
+    <li><code>--html-extension:</code> This option tells wget to save files with an .html extension, even if the original file did not have one.
+Note that when published to devonzuegel.com (i.e. devonzuegel.github.io), the URL will work with AND without the .html extension (e.g. https://devonzuegel.com/inflation-propagates-unevenly and https://devonzuegel.com/inflation-propagates-unevenly.html both work)</li>
     <li><code>--convert-links:</code> This option tells wget to convert links in the downloaded files so that they will work when you view the files offline.</li>
     <li><code>--restrict-file-names=windows:</code> This option tells wget to modify filenames so that they will work with Windows file systems.</li>
   </ul>